SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * No notifications are sent anywhere to indicate that the transfers have completed.

 * Support multiple product IDs for a single transfer request

-* Tracking / enforcing X.509 auth remains to be done though the system now runs on both ports 8080 and 8443.

 Known issues
 ===